otcmarsbase/frontend-v2/README.md

 | `REACT_APP_DEBUG_MODE`              | Optional    | When set to `true`, the application runs in debug mode.                                                                                     | false                               |

 # Linting, tests and typechecking
+### `yarn test`

+Launches the test runner in the interactive watch mode.

+### `yarn build`

+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.\
+Your app is ready to be deployed!

 # Deployments